 - Any exhibitor who does not intend to sell their market animal through the Youth Livestock Auction must notify the Superintendent within 2 hours of the end of the market lamb show.
-Animals designated as No Sale are still eligible for Championship Divisions. - 2.
-Any market animal named Grand or Reserve Champion will be sold at the Livestock Sale. - 3.
-All members may show and sell two lambs. - In late June, there will be a mandatory sales/ auction meeting at the Fairgrounds.
+Animals designated as No Sale are still eligible for Championship Divisions. - Champion will be sold at the Livestock Sale.